 In addition to which, Lar España's Risk Control and Management Policy attempts to set out the general framework for the control and management of all types of risks faced by the Company, and allows its strategic objectives to be prioritised and aligned, which can then be fed back into the strategy in order to ensure it continues to match stakeholders' expectations.
-It also defines the position that Risk Control and Management occupies within the Corporate Governance structure and includes a definition of the roles performed and responsibilities held by the different members of the Organisation who play a part in the control and management of risk.
+It also defines the position that Risk Control and Management of the roles performed and responsibilities held by the different members of the Organisation who play a part in the control and management of risk.